maxecharles/dorito/docs/examples/image_plane_fitting.md

 ```

 ## Gradient function
 Because we are fitting the Io science exposures separately, they do not mutually constrain the position of the source distribution array.
-Because of this, we do not fit the positions of the science exposures, as the initial guess will be sufficient to place them in the correct part of the detector. implement this by simply multiply the gradients by zero in the `grad_fn`.
+Because of this, we do not fit the positions of the science exposures, as the initial guess will be sufficient to place them in the correct part of the detector.
+We implement this by simply multiplying the gradients by zero in the `grad_fn`.

 I have also observed when fitting Io that the gradients of `spectra` for the science and calibrator exposures tend to be quite different.
-Because of this, in the `grad_fn` I reduce the gradients for the science exposures by a heuristic factor.
+Because of this, in the `grad_fn` I reduce the gradients only for the science exposures by a heuristic factor.